Hi Corbett Field: Venue history and statistics

-For many years, Emil Bossard, groundskeeper for the Cleveland Indians, was in charge of Hi Corbett Field, during Spring Training.
+For many years, Emil Bossard, groundskeeper for the Cleveland Indians, was in charge of Hi Corbett Field during spring training.
 In 1959, he was considered the top groundskeeper in Major League Baseball and was inducted into the MLB Groundskeeper Hall of Fame in 2012.
-According to historian David Leighton, of the Arizona Daily Star newspaper, Emil Bossard Field and the street Bossard Place both located at Reid Park, are named in his honor.
+Emil Bossard Field and the street Bossard Place both located at Reid Park, are named in his honor.